julien-marteen-akay/julien-marteen-akay.github.io/DESIGN_DOC.md

 To create a new, modern, sophisticated personal website for Julien Marteen Akay, replacing the existing Hugo-based site.
 Key requirements include:

-*   **Aesthetics:** Dark theme, retro-inspired highlight colors (blue, orange, green, red, cyan, yellow, magenta), modern look and feel.
+*   **Aesthetics:** Dark theme (deep grays/blacks), retro-inspired highlight colors (blue, orange, green, red, cyan, yellow, magenta) potentially used in gradients, modern look and feel.
+Consider a secondary retro/pixelated font for specific headings or highlights (inspired by INSPIRATION.html).
+Clean layout, potentially using cards for content sections.
-*   **Dynamics:** Moving background, potentially other subtle animations.
+*   **Dynamics:** Moving background (like the current animated gradient) or potentially a subtle background grid pattern (inspired by INSPIRATION.html).
+Other subtle animations on interaction.
 *   **Content:** Showcase biography, research interests, education, publications, projects/posts, social links, and CV.
 *   **Deployment:** Continue using GitHub Pages deployed via GitHub Actions.
-*   **Technology:** Open to a new stack for efficiency and desired results (moving away from the old Hugo template).
+*   **Technology:** Astro with Tailwind CSS chosen for performance, DX, and styling flexibility.

 ## 2. Technology Stack